Basic Instinct (album): Background and development

 In September 2009, Tricky Stewart revealed that Ciara had been working on her fourth studio album.
 At the time the project was set to be produced solely by trio of Tricky Stewart, The-Dream and Ciara herself.
 Stewart described the studio sessions as "feeling good" with the music "having a good vibe".
 On the record's theme he said "[Ciara's fourth album] is obviously is gonna have tempo to it, but I think it's gonna have even more substance than the last record.
 She dances and we always want to bring out what she does that other people don't."
-Additionally the trio said that they intended the album to contain no features except for one collaboration with The-Dream, although there would features on remixes.
+Additionally the trio said that they intended the album to contain no features except for one collaboration with The-Dream, although there would be features on remixes.
 They had wanted to release the album in 2009 but accepted that a 2010 release was more realistic.
 Later in an interview with Rap-Up magazine, two songs were name dropped, "Speechless" which was the aforementioned feature with The-Dream and "Gifted."
-Both songs where tipped to appear on the album, though on the final track listing only "Speechless" made the album without The-Dream's vocals.
+Both songs were tipped to appear on the album, though on the final track listing only "Speechless" made the album without The-Dream's vocals.
 In December 2009, Digital Spy reported that Ciara had begun working Rodney "Darkchild" Jerkins, someone she had previously collaborated with for Fantasy Ride (2009).
 Milk Recording Studios, in Atlanta, confirmed that Ciara had been recording at their studios with Miles Walker, an engineer who worked on Usher's Raymond v.
 Raymond and Mary J. Blige's Stronger with Each Tear.
 He mixed tracks for the album, however none of the tracks he mixed for the record made the final track listing.